Super Lawyers

 Hiring a Personal Injury Lawyer to Help You

-Our law firm is based in Maryland.
-Most of the truck collision cases we handle are in the Baltimore-Washington area, but we handle significant injury cases throughout the entire country.
-We have a track record of success and a extensive experience at dealing with the nuances specific to truck accident claims.
+Our truck accident lawyers have a track record of success and extensive experience in dealing with the nuances specific to truck accident claims.
 If you have been harmed in an accident with a C.R.
-England truck and want to consider a lawsuit or a claim for an out-of-court settlement, call one of our lawyers at 800-553-8082 or get a free no obligation Internet consultation.
+England truck and want to consider a lawsuit or a claim for an out-of-court settlement, call one of our lawyers at 800-553-8082 or get a free no-obligation Internet consultation.

 Client Reviews